Origins of the Qin

 Another description says that there are two Warring States qin-type instruments from around Changsha, the one from 五里牌 Wulipai having nine strings, and another from 袁家岭 Yuanjialing having seven strings, so that presumably it is the one resembling the Mawangdui instrument.
 As yet I have not yet been able to find any images or further details, including a more clearly identifying gravesite name - there seem to be several tombs categorized simply as "Wulipai" (perhaps adding a number).
 The description of adornments suggests it may resemble the Jiuliandun instrument shown just below.

 7. - 11.
-Five instruments discovered at 海昏侯劉賀墓 the tomb of Liu He, Marquis of Haihun (92-59 BCE; Wiki) north of Nanchang.
-The instruments are all apparently fragmentary, though one is complete enough that its length can be estimated at 82 cm (32").
-Although known to have had a rather unrestrained life style, Liu He apparently considered himself a Confucian.
+Five fragmentary instruments discovered at 海昏侯劉賀墓 the tomb of Liu He, Marquis of Haihun (92-59 BCE; Wiki) north of Nanchang.
+Although the instruments are all apparently fragmentary, one is complete enough that its length can be estimated at 82 cm (32").
+As for Liu He, although known to have had a rather unrestrained life style, he apparently considered himself a Confucian.
 Is this why he had so many of these instruments?
+And what instruments might he have brought to Haihun from elsewhere?

-Note that the first six instruments range in length from 26" to 32" (67 - 82cm) compared to 46" to 48" (ca. 120cm) for most qins since the Tang dynasty.
+Note also that these instruments all range in length from about 26" to 32" (67 - 83cm) compared to 46" to 48" (ca. 120cm) for most qins since the Tang dynasty.
 In addition, although today all the above instruments are usually referred to as "qin", it is not certain by what name they were called in Chu.
 (See, however, the comment above under Guodian.
 In addition, one tomb, at Mawangdui, apparently had inside a list of the tomb objects, and this is said to mention "qin", but the shape of the instrument referred to is not clear, nor is it clear who wrote the list, or when.)
 Finally, the area where the left hand would play appears to be solid, meaning that technically within the chordophone family these seem to be more like harps or lutes than like zithers.

 It should here be emphasized that the apparent reason such qin-styles survived only in the south had to do with the climate; they might also have existed elsewhere.
 In addition, no one has explained their uneven top surfaces, which make it very difficult to play stopped sounds.